Doctorate in Marketing | PHD & DBA Programs

 At the same time, students could learn how to assess and evaluate buyer needs and wants.
-Then, construct advertising strategies that aim to establish quality goods or services and enhance customer loyalty.
+Then, construct advertising strategies to establish quality goods or services and enhance customer loyalty.

-Sometimes, PhD students choose a research topic that reflects the interests of faculty, however there may be latitude.
-Either way, courses in statistical methods, quantitative and qualitative research methods may round out a course plan and steer students further along in their dissertation process.
+Sometimes, PhD students choose a research topic that reflects the interests of the marketing faculty; however, there may be latitude.
+Either way, courses in statistical, quantitative, and qualitative research methods may round out a course plan and steer students further in their dissertation process.

 DBA in Marketing Programs

 A DBA in Marketing is a professional doctorate.
 It often expands on theoretical knowledge and its use in business practice.
-Students may take a spectrum of business, research and concentration courses.
-Unlike a PhD, though, a DBA program often asks students to thoroughly examine current data and literature.
+Students may take a spectrum of business, research, and concentration courses.
+Unlike a PhD, a DBA program often asks students to examine current data and literature thoroughly.
 Then use it to analyze or solve a real-time marketing concern.

-Sometimes, DBA in Marketing programs may be geared to experienced professionals who want to build expertise as problem solvers in a real-world context.
-That is, one might explore marketing challenges and learn how to leverage strategies in global marketing and international pricing to stay competitive.
+Sometimes, DBA in Marketing programs may be geared toward experienced professionals who want to build expertise as problem solvers in a real-world context.
+For example, one might explore marketing challenges and learn how to leverage global marketing and international pricing strategies to stay competitive.

-In some universities with DBA in Marketing programs, students may be required to complete 60 credits.
-Of these, several courses could include some focus on the development of writing and critical-thinking skills at the doctoral level.
+In some universities with DBA in Marketing programs, students may complete 60 credits.
+Of these, several courses could focus on developing writing and critical-thinking skills at the doctoral level.

-One of the common hallmarks of a DBA is its core of functional and advanced concepts in business and business strategy.
-These are usually added to with research methods and the chosen emphasis – marketing.
+One of the typicall hallmarks of a DBA is its core of functional and advanced concepts in business and business strategy.
+These are usually added to research methods and the chosen emphasis – marketing.